Pál Turán: After WWII

+In 1952 he married again, the second marriage was to Vera Sós, a mathematician.
+They had a son, György, in 1953.
+The couple published several papers together.

+One of his students said Turán was a very passionate and active man - in the summer he held maths seminars by the pool in between his swimming and rowing training.
+In 1960 he celebrated his 50th birthday and the birth of his third son, Tamás, by swimming across the Danube.

+Turán was a member of the editorial boards of leading mathematical journals, he worked as a visiting professor at many of the top universities in the world.
+He was a member of the Polish, American and Austrian Mathematical Societies.
+In 1970, he was invited to serve on the committee of the Fields Prize.
+Turán also founded and served as the president of the János Bolyai Mathematical Society.

 Death

+Around 1970 Turán was diagnosed with leukaemia, but the diagnosis was revealed only to his wife Vera Sós, who decided not to tell him about his illness.
+In 1976 she told Erdős.
+Sós was sure that Turán was ‘too much in love with life’ and would have fallen into despair at the news of his fatal illness, and would not have been able to work properly.
+Erdős said that Turán did not lose his spirit even in the Nazi camps and did brilliant work there.
+Erdős regretted that Turán had been kept unaware of his illness because he had put off certain works and books 'for later', hoping that he would soon feel better, and in the end was never able to finish them.
 Turán died in Budapest on 26 September 1976 of leukemia, aged 66.

 Work

 Turán worked primarily in number theory, but also did much work in analysis and graph theory.

 Number theory

 In 1934, Turán used the Turán sieve to give a new and very simple proof of a 1917 result of G. H. Hardy and Ramanujan on the normal order of the number of distinct prime divisors of a number n, namely that it is very close to $\ln \ln n$.
 In probabilistic terms he estimated the variance from $\ln \ln n$.
 Halász says "Its true significance lies in the fact that it was the starting point of probabilistic number theory".
 The Turán–Kubilius inequality is a generalization of this work.

 Turán was very interested in the distribution of primes in arithmetic progressions, and he coined the term "prime number race" for irregularities in the distribution of prime numbers among residue classes.
 With his coauthor Knapowski he proved results concerning Chebyshev's bias.
 The Erdős–Turán conjecture makes a statement about primes in arithmetic progression.
 Much of Turán's number theory work dealt with the Riemann hypothesis and he developed the power sum method (see below) to help with this.
 Erdős said "Turán was an 'unbeliever,' in fact, a 'pagan': he did not believe in the truth of Riemann's hypothesis."